czampy/IBM_smoothhounds/README.md

 # IBM_smoothhounds

-The Data and the code allow to replicate the analyses in the paper "Individual-Based Modelling to fine-tune management measures for commercial demersal sharks"
+Data and code in this folder allow to replicate the analyses described in the paper "Individual-Based Modelling to fine-tune management measures for commercial demersal sharks"

+Instructions:
+- A1_startval_gen.m allows to generate